-This week we had the annual Whole School Sports Day.
-We were blessed with the weather and the children enjoyed a full day of activities.
-A huge thanks to SPAR Mullaghbawn who again sponsored packs for all of the children in the school.
-This is an extremely generous act and the pupils loved them.
-Thanks also to the P7 pupils who operated the ice cream stand.
-It was a busy day but the children all seemed to go home with a big smile on their face.
+St Mary’s whole school Sports Day took place on Wednesday.
+We were blessed with magnificent weather and the children enjoyed a full day of activities.
+A huge thanks to SPAR Mullaghbawn, who again sponsored packs for every child in the school.
+This is an extremely generous act and is much appreciated by everyone associated with the school.
+Thanks also to Mrs McKeown for providing the music and to the P7 pupils who operated the ice cream stand.
+It was a busy day and all of the children went home with a big smile on their face.